-Summer Bridge will not only give students the academic boost they need to be successful in Math, but help bridge the students from middle school to high school by giving them an opportunity to get to know the campus, administration, and become comfortable with the school prior to entering 9th grade.
+Summer Bridge will not only give students the academic boost they need to be successful in math and science, but help bridge the students from middle school to high school by giving them an opportunity to get to know the campus, administration, and become comfortable with the school prior to entering 9th grade.

-To close the achievement gap in math by moving students toward grade level by their freshman year.
+To close the achievement gap in math and science by moving students toward grade level by the start of freshman year.

 Course Offered | PDV600 Summer Bridge Credit 0.5:

 This course will target incoming freshmen in the core subjects of math and science.
 The curricular focus is aligned with the 8th and 9th grade Arizona State Standards and incorporates organizational and study skills.
 This program is intended to familiarize students with their future high school campus and to assist them with the transition between middle school and high school.
 Participation will depend on a recommendation from the 8th-grade student’s English or math teacher and/or counselor or administrator.
 This course is only available at Title I schools with established agreements with ASU AZR3.
 (May be repeated for credit) [Board Adopted 2005] [Board Revised 2021]